-UK's May sticks to ending free movement in 2019
+UK sticks to ending free movement in 2019

 The EU is only willing to begin talks on the future relationship with the UK once the divorce talks have reached “sufficient progress”.

-An EU official, who spoke to EUobserver on condition of anonymity, said that Hammond’s scenario for a simple transitional deal, which would the main elements of the existing relationship, would give more time for the UK to negotiate the future relationship with the EU.
+An EU official, who spoke to EUobserver on condition of anonymity, said that Hammond’s scenario for a simple transitional deal, which would include the main elements of the existing relationship, would give more time for the UK to negotiate the future relationship with the EU.

 It would also mean that the UK would have to pay less at the divorce, since it would continue to contribute to the EU budget as a part of a Norway-style arrangement.